-Shazia Mirza’s Favourite Places
+Shazia Mirza’s Fav Places

 Shazia Mirza is one of the top comedians in the UK, with an award-winning live show and with regular appearances on TV and radio.
 She’s actually well funny – just read this!

 I have a friend who lives in Cheltenham who I went to school with and she’s always going on about Bicester Village.
 I’m not really into fashion but she kept saying, ‘Oh but you must come here, you can get anything you want really cheap’.
 I didn’t think it was that cheap – I mean, yes, you can get a jacket reduced from £5000 to £2000 – but what I did love was just walking from shop to shop, everything in one place, lovely cafes and all that stuff.
 Really this is a place for divorced women with loads of money – who else goes shopping for a £5000 jacket on a Wednesday afternoon?